f5devcentral/f5-rseries-training/docs/introduction.rst

 The major difference between rSeries and iSeries is the introduction of a new Kubernetes-based platform layer (called F5OS) that will allow for some exciting new capabilities.
 Luckily customers won’t need to learn Kubernetes in order to manage the new appliances, it will be abstracted from the administrator who will be able to manage the new platform layer via familiar F5 CLI, GUI, or API interfaces.

-rSeries will continue to provide hardware acceleration and offload capabilities in a similar way that iSeries did, however more modern FPGA, CPU, and crypto offload capabilities have been introduced.
+rSeries will continue to provide hardware acceleration and offload capabilities in a similar way that iSeries does, however more modern Field Programmable Gate Arrays (FPGA's), CPU, and crypto offload capabilities have been introduced.
 The new F5OS platform layer will allow rSeries to run different types of tenants within the same appliance.
 As an example, rSeries will be able to run:

-•	Existing TMOS/BIG-IP tenants*
+•	Existing TMOS/BIG-IP tenants (specific software releases)
 •	Future support for next-generation BIG-IP (Modular Architecture)
 •	Future possibility of running approved 3rd party tenants

- * specific software releases

 .. image:: images/rseries_introduction/image1.png
   :align: center